by Jasmine Johnson

-Spending money without a budget Many think a budget will hinder them from having a life.
-It does the exact opposite by you telling your money where it will go.
+Many think a budget will hinder them from having a life.
+It does the exact opposite; you tell your money where it will go.
 A budget is a plan for spending your money for a specific time frame (weekly, monthly, annually).

-I struggled with this so much with family and friends.
-I felt an obligation to help.
-I am a natural giver and want to help, but at times, giving so much sometimes created a financial bind for me.
+I struggled with this so much with family and friends; I felt an obligation to help.
+I’m a natural giver and want to help, but sometimes, giving so much created a financial bind for me.
 So, now, I have a “Giving” category in my budget for those who may need my help.
-Now, don’t tell them I said that.
+Don’t tell them I said that.
 Because of my budget, I can also take from my “personal spending” category if my giving category is depleted.
 Remember, set those financial boundaries.

-Lack of financial education.
 Without knowledge and understanding, it’s hard to progress.
-It’s ok to allow a professional to assist you on our journey, but you MUST understand what’s going on.
-Pursue financial education through books, financial professionals and of course the internet.
-You can find anything you want to know on the internet, just be sure to read from a reputable source.
-Reputable sources take the time to research and produce information on strong evidence like CNN, Investopedia or NerdWallet.
+It’s okay to allow a professional to assist you on our journey, but you MUST understand what’s going on.
+Pursue financial education through books, financial professionals, and the internet.
+You can find anything you want to know on the internet; just be sure to read from a reputable source.
+Reputable sources like CNN, Investopedia, or NerdWallet take the time to research and produce information on solid evidence.

-Having the wrong mindset As said before, our mind controls everything we do.
+As mentioned before, our mind controls everything we do.
 So, if we believe in our minds that we can’t change, then we won’t.
-But, just take a second right now to think of yourself making financial changes.
+Take a second to imagine yourself making financial changes.
 What would that look like?

 Consciously forgive yourself for past mishaps, create a new financial plan for the future, and act on it.